remind101/deploy/README.md

 You can grab the latest release **[here](https://github.com/remind101/deploy/releases)**

-Or if you have a working Go 1.4 environment:
+Or if you have a working Go 1.5 environment and the `GO15VENDOREXPERIMENT` variable enabled:

 ```
 go get -u github.com/remind101/deploy/cmd/deploy